DaxKernel/docs/dev-doc/hooks.md

 ---

  Hooks allow memory managers to request memory in terms of pages from the kernel.
- The page size is obtained from set using the liballoc_init function.
+ The page size is a constant of 4096 bytes which is obtained from f_size header file.
  Number of pages required is the parameter accepted by hook.
- Basically four types of hooks are implemented, two of which are used for page allocation and deallocation and two used for critial session.
+ Basically four types of hooks are implemented, two of which are used for page allocation and deallocation and two used for critial section.
- Critical sesion is a piece of code that is implemented here so that the same memory cannot be used simultaneously by multiple threads.
+ Critical section is a piece of code that is implemented here so that the completion of memory operations takes place without interruption of other process.

 1. void *alloc_page(size_t pages);
    Takes page size as input parameters , allocates consecutive pages  in virtual memory and returns a pointer pointing to the beginning of the group .